 Below you get abstracts, extracts and quotations of things Maslow writes in one of his best books, Toward a Psychology of Being.
 Some ideas may function well if lived out well.
 But take care in so doing, because the society at large is not so well aligned to all the potentially beneficial things.
 Page numbers of the quotations are given too.
 Book data is at the bottom of the page.

-Your inner nature is healthy and fruitful, but if much denied or suppressed you get sick.
+If much denied or suppressed you get sick.

 Fulfill your highest potentialities instead of amassing psychosomatic symptoms of various kinds.